OUR MISSION

 Founder & Ambassador, Kailua & Lanikai

-Al Smith - Ambassador, Kailua & Lanikai
+Al Smith - Founder

 Al graduated from the University of Maryland, College Park with a BS in Finance.
 Following a 10 year career that included work at both investment banks and technology start-ups in Washington, D.C. and San Francisco, Al moved to Hawaii and fell in love with the Windward Side of Oahu.
-He successfully ran for office and now serves on the Kailua Neighborhood Board and is the Chair of the Parks and Recreation Committee.
+He successfully ran for office and now serves on the Kailua Neighborhood Board.
 He has a passion for long distance ocean swimming and may jokingly hold the record at Kuilima Cove on the North Shore where he once swam 68 laps for a total of 8.25 miles.
 While there is no doubt that others can and have swum further, most of his friends contend that no one else is likely to have been determined (or strange) enough to have done so in such a small cove.
-Al plans to apply that same determination in his efforts as the Ambassador for Kailua & Lanikai, as well as overall direction of HOA's letter writing, petition, and political campaigns.
+Al applies that same determination in his efforts as the Founder of Hawaii Ocean Ambassadors, as well as overall direction of HOA's beach cleanups, letter writing, petition, and political campaigns.
+In addition to HOA, Al servers as the Chairman of the Parks & Recreation Committee for the Kailua Neighborhood Board. |